Chapter 13.20

 13.20.010 Minimum lot area.

-2. Duplex residence.
-The lot shall contain a minimum of twenty-five thousand square feet for each such residence when both the sewage disposal and the source or domestic water supply will be located on the same lot.
+B. Duplex Residence.
+The lot shall contain a minimum of twenty-five thousand square feet for each such residence when both the sewage disposal and the source of domestic water supply will be located on the same lot.
 When only the sewage disposal is located on the lot, the lot shall contain a minimum of fifteen thousand square feet for each such residence.
-(Prior code § 9076)
+(Ord.
+1367 § 2, 2026; prior code § 9076)

 13.20.020 Connection requirements.

-The drainage system in every building where persons reside, congregate or are employed, which building is within two hundred feet of public sanitary sewer to which the owner of the building may lawfully connect upon proper application and the payment of the required fees shall, when there is an existing violation of any provision of this chapter, connect to such sewer in the most direct manner possible.
-(Prior code § 9077)
+The sewer drainage system in every building where persons reside, congregate or are employed, which the owner of the building may lawfully connect to the public sanitary sewer collection system upon proper application and the payment of the required fees, shall, when there is an existing violation of any provision of this chapter, connect to the public sanitary sewer collection system in the most direct manner possible.

 13.20.030 Sewage disposal system required.

 No person shall maintain or use any residence, place of business or other building or place where persons reside, congregate or are employed which is not provided with a means for the disposal of sewage which complies with the provisions of this chapter.
-(Prior code § 9078)
+(Ord.
+1367 § 2, 2026; prior code § 9078)

 13.20.040 Permit required.

-No person shall hereafter construct, alter or relocate a sewage disposal system without first having obtained a permit from the department.
-(Prior code § 9079)
+No person shall hereafter construct, alter or relocate a sewage disposal system without first having obtained a permit from the city.
+(Ord.
+1367 § 2, 2026; prior code § 9079)

 13.20.050 Permit—New construction.

-If a disposal system is to be constructed in connection with a new building, the permit therefor shall be obtained prior to the commencement of construction of the new building.
-(Prior code § 9080)
+If a sewage disposal system is to be constructed in connection with a new building, the permit therefor shall be obtained prior to the commencement of construction of the new building.
+(Ord.
+1367 § 2, 2026; prior code § 9080)

 13.20.060 Sewage disposal system business—Bond required.